Hydrocephalus & Infant Brain Damage

 - Swelling of the ventricles

 When CSF builds up, the pressure inside the baby’s head increases (intracranial pressure), causing the ventricles to get bigger.
 The ventricles then press up against other parts of the baby’s brain.
 In many cases, the increased pressure can make the baby’s head enlarged.

-In hydrocephalus, the CSF must be drained, or the baby’s brain may become permanently damaged.
+In cases of hydrocephalus, the CSF must be drained, or the baby’s brain may become permanently damaged.
 Built-up CSF can put pressure on the baby’s delicate brain structures, causing white and grey matter damage, gliotic scarring, and brain tissue damage.
-Improperly treated hydrocephalus can cause disability including seizures, cerebral palsy, and developmental delays.
+Improperly treated hydrocephalus can cause disabilities, including seizures, cerebral palsy, and developmental delays.